 I am a Reader in Law at the Kent Law School at the University of Kent.

-My research interests are in intellectual property, knowledge techniques, transmissions and practices, construction of values and valuation practices, novelty and creativity, and hermeneutic/post-hermeneutic approaches to the study of law.
+My research interests are in intellectual property, knowledge techniques, transmissions and practices, construction of values and valuation practices, novelty and creativity, and legal and social theory.
 I study legal techniques and their social manifestations by drawing on insights from anthropology, literary and social theories, historical epistemology, media studies, and science and technology studies.
-Examples of my past work are: analysis of epistemic organisation and changing material infrastructure of patent knowledge; digital media of intangible knowledge; a critique of patent value; development of the notion of materiality specifically in the context of legal scholarship.
-Most recently, I have written about the ways in which climate has been represented in legal adjudicatory setting and in legal scholarship.
+Examples of my past work are: an analysis of patent knowledge organisation and the material infrastructure that sustains it; the digital mediation of intangible knowledge; a critique of patent value and its financialisation; representations in climate data in legal adjudicatory setting and legal scholarship.
+In the context of legal theoretical scholarship, I have studied and sketched out a notion of materiality specific to law.
+Most recently, I collaborated with IP law colleagues and wrote a working paper and an open letter in support of the TRIPS waiver.
+My policy-oriented work draws upon insights from interdisciplinary and historical IP scholarship, providing a deeper context towards a more equitable policy outcome.

 I have a cross-disciplinary training and professional background in law, history of sciences, and science and technology studies.
 Prior to joining Kent Law School, I was an Assistant Professor of Science Studies at the University of Lucerne, Switzerland and a postdoctoral research fellow at the Max Planck Institute for the History of Science, Berlin, where I researched epistemic relations between scientific and legal classifications in Hans-Joerg Rheinberger’s department III.